y-yeah/ballet-companies-api/README.md

 ### **Step3**: Create a local database

-> Make sure you have installed [PostgreSQL](https://www.postgresql.org/download/), and run PostgreSQl.
+> Make sure you have installed [PostgreSQL](https://www.postgresql.org/download/), and run PostgreSQL.

 ```
 psql